 The common presentation is an interval and chronic pelvic pain unrelated to menses.

 Physical examination of Chronic Pelvic Pain

-It is important to perform physical exam gently as these patients are often in severe pain and may not be able to co-operate during the examination.
-Often, there may not be any positive findings after examination.
+It is important to perform a physical exam gently as these patients are often in severe pain and may not be able to co-operate during the examination.
+Often, there may not be any positive findings after the examination.

 Using a moist cotton swab, one can determine point tenderness during the pelvic exam.
 This could detect any neuroma or vulvar inflammation.

 Bimanual palpation is done by the examiner placing one hand on the abdomen and two fingers of the other hand in the vagina to determine the consistency of the cervix and uterus.
 It only performed if the patient is comfortable and it may help to diagnose pelvic masses.
 Bladder tenderness may indicate interstitial cystitis while nodularity may be suggestive of endometriosis.